meilisearch/documentation/guides/introduction/quick_start_guide.md

 ### Checking updates

-The document addition returns a simple JSON with only an `updateId`.
+The document addition returns a JSON object with only an `updateId` attribute.

 This kind of **successful response** indicates that the operation has been taken into account, but it may not have been executed yet.